 - Magic Realism: The show takes place in a generally realistic Deep South setting, with the exception of the Harp brothers' talking raven and Big Harp's ability to survive decapitation.

 - Mrs. Robinson: Salome, who "lusted after every pair of pants on the Natchez Trace".
-This includes Jamie, who is presumably quite younger than herself.
+This includes Jamie, who is presumably quite a bit younger than herself.

 - No Guy Wants to Be Chased: The philosophy behind "Love Stolen".